ResultadosDigitais/matrix/docs/MIGRATION-TO-V2.md

 COOKIE_SESSION_SECRET=nebuchadnezzar
 COOKIE_SESSION_MAX_AGE=2592000000
 ```
+These values ​​are not required.
+The default values ​​are `matrix-session` and` 30 days` respectively
 ## Whitelist

 It's now possible to add domains from users' emails to restrict access through the environment variable: